The African Americans: Many Rivers to Cross: Episodes

-Tuesday, November 26, 8–9 p.m.

 Production team

 A film by Kunhardt McGee Productions and Inkwell Films, in association with Ark Media, The African Americans: Many Rivers to Cross was written and presented by Henry Louis Gates Jr., who also served as an executive producer on the series with Peter Kunhardt and Dyllan McGee.
 The senior producer of the series was Rachel Dretzin, and Leslie Asako Gladsjo was senior story producer.
 Rebecca Brillhart was Supervising Producer.
 The following were directors/producers: Sabin Streeter (episodes 1 and 2), Jamila Wignot (episode 3 and 6), Phil Bertelsen (episodes 4 and 5), and Leslie Asako Gladsjo (episode 6).
 The complete production team for the series, by episode, can be found on the PBS website.
 The African Americans: Many Rivers to Cross is Gates’s 13th documentary film.

 Critical response

 Reviewing the series for The New Yorker, writer and theater critic Hilton Als wrote: “The story Gates tells in his thirteenth documentary film is an epic one, and details how enslaved black Africans became African-Americans....
 Gates’s quest isn’t ideological; one could call the documentary a kind of 'Pilgrim’s Progress,' one in which the burdens are race and property.
 What becomes abundantly clear vis-à-vis Gates’s lyrical investigation is the innate genius it took for African-Americans to survive....
 [T]he tapestry-like richness of the series is interwoven with many stories, many ideas, and many realities; one cannot extract a single episode as being superior to another....
 Gates uses archival footage and photographs prudently, and he doesn’t depend on images to tell his story.
 Rather, what we listen for is the steady calm of his questioning voice: our trusted guide illustrates how black skin became property, and how the subsequent attempt to dehumanize a people began with separating the family, and taking away their names.
 But what slave owners couldn’t rip off or silence was the collective African-American voice, the stories people told not only to survive but so they could be remembered.
 Gates’s magisterial series continues that tradition.”